Charles Rembar: Books

 In 1968, he published a book documenting the trials called The End of Obscenity: The Trials of Lady Chatterley, Tropic of Cancer and Fanny Hill, which won a George Polk Award in journalism.
 In 1975, he published a collection of wide-ranging essays titled Perspective.
 In 1980 he wrote The Law of the Land: The Evolution of Our Legal System, a general history of the evolution of Anglo-American law, written for the non-lawyer and non-historian.

 Death

-He died in the Bronx, New York City.
-October 24, 2000.
+He died in the Bronx, New York City, on October 24, 2000.

-He was survived by a wife and two sons.